 - Does that larger collection have a curator?
 Who is the contact for researchers?

 - What else is in that larger collection?

-- Is there any indication about how much of this repository’s collections are described online?
+- Is there any indication about how much (or how little) of this repository’s collections are described online?
 Are there search tips available?